pieeg-club/EEG-with-JetsonNano/README.md

 #### How it Works
 Connect the shield to Jetson Nano and after that connect the device to a battery (power supply) and connect electrodes.
 Full galvanic isolation from mains required.
 This also applies to the monitor.
-Use only a monitor that is powered by the RaspberryPI.
+Use only a monitor that is powered by the Jetson Nano.
 ADS1299 allow measure 8 biosignals

 #### Device pinout